BillyOh Resources and Helpful Guides

 Rocking chairs

 Rocking chairs are a long-time favourite among older adults.
-The gentle back-and-forth motion can be too relaxing, which may be why they remain well liked.
-This slight movement can reduce restlessness without having to get up.
+The gentle back-and-forth motion can be too relaxing, which may be why they remain well-liked.
+This slight movement can reduce restlessness without getting up.

 If it will be used often, some padding on the seat and back will make it more comfortable.